 Greek mountain tea, also known as shepherd tea, has been drunk in Greece for centuries.
 Depending on the region it is made from one of the 150 different species of the plant Sideritis.

-Our Greek mountain tea stem from the Rodopen mountains in northern Greece.
-The Rodopen are a karst mountains and rich in flora and fauna.
-The cistus plant, oregano and the sideritis Scardica, better known as the Greek mountain tea, grows on the clear slopes.
+Our Greek mountain tea is from the Rhodopen mountains in northern Greece.
+The Rhodopen are a karst mountains and rich in flora and fauna.
+The cistus plant, oregano and the Sideritis scardica, better known as the Greek mountain tea, grows on the clear slopes.

 In the past, mountain farmers collected the mountain tea directly in the wild.
 Since the plant is now under protection, the mountain farmers have begun to collect only the seeds of the wild plant of mountain tea.
-From thoes seeds, controls by the Institute of Agriculture of the University of Thessaloniki, are seedlings grown .
+From thoes seeds, controled by the Institute of Agriculture of the University of Thessaloniki, are seedlings grown.
 This has the advantage that despite cultivation, a high level of biodiversity is guaranteed.

 Only logged in customers who have purchased this product may leave a review.